What We Have Found

 How We Are Going

-The rate of transient students was 4.9 students per 1,000 over the 2015 measurement period, remaining unchanged from the previous year.
+The rate of transient students was 5.0 students per 1,000 over the 2016 measurement period, increasing by 0.1 when compared to 2015.
 There has been a very slight overall decline since 2009 when there were 5.1 per 1,000 students.
 The spike in transience in 2011 was due to the impact of the Christchurch earthquake, which raised the rate to 6.5 per 1,000 for that year.

-The rate of transient students is generally higher at younger ages, with the highest transient rate for those who were 5 years old at the 1st of March 2015.
-There is one major exception to this trend.
+Students are more likely to be transient at younger ages, with the highest transient rate for those who were 6 years old at the 1st of March 2016.

 Schools in the lowest deciles draw their students from communities with the highest degree of socio-economic disadvantage.
 To look at the relationship between decile and transient student rates, students are counted once for each decile associated with each of the schools they attended.

 There is a correlation between school socio-economic mix and the rate of transient students.
 Generally speaking, as decile increases, the number of transient students decreases.